LSSTDESC/qp/docs/user_guide/quickstart.md

 - _(optional)_ **Ancillary data table** (`Ensemble.ancil`)
   - any additional data for the distributions, where there must be one row for every distribution

-The printed representation of an `Ensemble` tells you the parameterization type and the shape of the arrays in the `objdata`, which is essentially (`npdf`, `nvals`), where `npdf` is the number of distributions and `nvals` is the number of values or data points for each distribution in the `Ensemble`.
+The printed representation of an `Ensemble` tells you the parameterization type and the shape of the arrays in the `objdata`, which is essentially ($npdf$, $ndata$), where $npdf$ is the number of distributions and `nvals` is the number of values or data points for each distribution in the `Ensemble`.

 ### Creating an Ensemble